The Slovenian city of Ljubljana (yoob yee AH nah) spent most of World War II in solitary confinement.

 The city’s flag features the dragon perched on top of Ljubljana Castle.
 Bronze dragons guard the Dragon Bridge.
 Plush dragon toys are available in every shop.

 Another tradition says the dragon is the very one speared by Saint George.
-The investigation into the true identity of the dragon’s killer is, apparently, no longer being pursued.
+The true identity of the dragon’s killer may never be resolved.

 Poetry and motion